cwright08/Udacity_Disastor_Response/README.md

 # Disaster Response Pipeline Project
-Respository for Disastor Response machine learning pipleine and interactive dashboard site, compelted as part of Udacity Nanodegree in Data Science using real world data provided by Figure8.
+Respository for Disastor Response machine learning pipleine and interactive dashboard site, completed as part of Udacity Nanodegree in Data Science using real world data provided by Figure8.

 ### Project Description & Motivation
 This project aimed to demonstrate how natural language processing and machine learning can be used to classify messages which are recieved in a disastor event using Python.
 Using real world, pre-classified data, a working web app was successfully created.
+The same approach could be used to classify messages in other scenarios, such as customer service.

 ### User instructions
 1. In the project's root directory run the following commands.